 How to create a new glossary

 To create a new glossary, follow the steps described in Create a new glossary.
 To help you while populating a glossary, InterpretBank can: suggest you a translation for a given term, automatically generate a list of specialized terms about your topic, automatically extract terminology from your preparatory texts, and many other features.
 Read the dedicated section of this handbook to learn how to use them.

 How to look up a glossary

-In the EDIT modality: use the search field on the top part of the interface.
+In the EDIT view: use the search field on the top part of the interface.
 By default, only terms inside the MAIN glossary will be searched.
 You can search in your entire database by setting the search parameters clicking on the 3 dots next to the search field.

 in your MAIN Glossary